Ferrarese dialect: Noun-expansion and obligatory pronominalization in the Ferrarese dialect

-In this example, a pronominal clitic is required to make the sentence grammatically correct.
+In this example, a pronominal subject clitic is required to make the sentence grammatically correct.
 Note that "A" is not the typical tonic pronoun, but the clitic pronoun.
 While it is possible to drop the tonic pronoun, it is ungrammatical to drop the clitic.
-This is a unique, obligatory feature that exists in Ferrarese and some other Italian dialects that does not exist in Standard Italian.
-In the examples below, the tonic pronoun has been dropped, but the clitic pronoun must remain.
+This is an obligatory feature that exists in Ferrarese and several other Italian dialects that does not exist in Standard Italian.
+In the examples below, the tonic pronoun is unnecessary, but the clitic subject pronoun must be present.